gaolaowai/ElixirHTM/README.md

 [The "Docs"](https://elixir-lang.org/docs.html), same domain

-["The Soul of Erlang and Elixir"](https://youtu.be/JvBT4XBdoUE) Talk by Saša Jurić, shows use of BEAM in live setting.
+["The Soul of Erlang and Elixir"](https://youtu.be/JvBT4XBdoUE) HIGHLY RECOMMENDED!!!
+Talk by Saša Jurić, shows use of BEAM in live setting.

 ## Non-free, but *very* useful: